Exabyte-io/rewotes/gidjin/README.md

 # End-to-end Tests (DevOps)

-> Ideal candidate: skilled software engineer versed in application infrastructure and DevOps
+This is my submitssion for the End-to-end Tests ReWoTe.

 # Overview

-The aim of this task is to create a simple application package (either python or javascript) that includes complete application testing infrastructure as well as a complete CICD solution using Github workflows.
+The aim of this task is to create a simple application package (either python or javascript) that includes complete application testing infrastructure as well as a complete CICD solution using GitHub workflows.

 # Requirements

 1. A non-trivial application, e.g. a Flask server with a UI or a React app with a UI with testable components
 2. An appropriate end-to-end testing framework implementation (e.g. Cypress) for the application
-3. An automated workflow using Github actions to verify that the tests pass
+3. An automated workflow using GitHub actions to verify that the tests pass

-# Expectations

-- The application may be relatively simple, this is focused more on application infrastructure and DevOps, but the tests must actually verify functionality
-- Correctly passes the tests in automation and displays coverage metrics
-- Clean workflow logic

-# Timeline

-We leave exact timing to the candidate.
-Must fit Within 5 days total.
+## 1. A non-trivial application

+I wrote a very basic todo tracking application using [React](https://react.dev/), [TypeScript](https://www.typescriptlang.org/), and [Vite](https://vitejs.dev/).
+The application allows a user to add, delete, or edit items on a list.
+I chose to just store the items in component state for simplicity.

+I have written unit tests as part of my typical [TDD](https://en.wikipedia.org/wiki/Test-driven_development) practice, and tooling to generate a coverage report as well.

+## 2. An appropriate end-to-end testing framework implementation

+As per the requirements, and my practice, I wrote an end to end test.
+I selected the [Playwright](https://playwright.dev/) framework because of it's advanced developer tools for debugging and writing tests.
+The tests are setup so that they will run each test against a running local instance of the application in firefox, chromium, and webkit browsers.

+## 3. An automated workflow using GitHub actions

+I added a single workflow file for simplicity, it has 2 jobs defined inside.
+The first `build-and-test` builds the app and runs all the unit tests and uploads the coverage report to the GitHub Actions summary.
+The second job `end-to-end-test` creates a producution build of the app and runs the end to end tests against, and uploads the playwright results to GitHub Actions summary.

 # User story